Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzExpressRouteGateway.md

   - `[Location <String>]`: Resource location.
   - `[Tag <IResourceTags>]`: Resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.
-  - `[MaximumScaleUnit <Int32?>]`: Maximum number of scale units deployed for ExpressRoute gateway.
-  - `[MinimumScaleUnit <Int32?>]`: Minimum number of scale units deployed for ExpressRoute gateway.
-  - `[VirtualHubId <String>]`: The resource URI for the Virtual Hub where the ExpressRoute gateway is or will be deployed.
-The Virtual Hub resource and the ExpressRoute gateway resource reside in the same subscription.

 ## RELATED LINKS